-The Fuk Tak Chi Museum will be closed for restoration works from 25 Oct 2014 for approximately 10 months.
+The Fuk Tak Chi Museum will be closed for restoration works from 25th October 2014 for approximately 10 months.
 During this period, the entrance to the AMOY is still accessible from Amoy Street (within Far East Square).
+View map to entrance

 The AMOY draws its inspiration from the unique character of its location - Far East Square—a collection of shophouses dating back more than 170 years, which were painstakingly conserved with a theme of “Old Meets New, East Meets West”.